Aunt Vadge: tears, bleeding, itching, irritation – what’s wrong?

 Dear Cut,

-Sorry to hear you are both having a hard time with your health in one form or another.
+Sorry to hear you’re both having a hard time with your health.
 It sounds rough.

 Low or no oestrogen

-When you are menopausal and your vaginal area starts to itch, tear easily and is irritated, lack of oestrogen is always immediately obvious as a cause (atrophic vaginitis).
-I’m sure you are well aware, but after the ovaries are removed or stop working, your oestrogen levels drop off, and with it, the juice that fuels the suppleness and flexibility of your flesh.
+When you’re menopausal and your vaginal area starts to itch, tear easily and get irritated, a lack of oestrogen is always an immediate suspect (atrophic vaginitis).
+As you’ll know, once the ovaries are removed or stop working, your oestrogen drops off, and with it the juice that fuels the suppleness and flexibility of your flesh.

-This is particularly noticeable around the vagina and vulva, because our vaginal and vulvar cells are so responsive to oestrogen.
-It keeps them functioning well, and when you lose oestrogen, you can lose a juicy, healthy, functional vagina.
-Other cells in our body do respond to oestrogen, but not in nearly the same way.
+This is especially noticeable around the vagina and vulva, because those cells are so responsive to oestrogen.
+It keeps them functioning well, and when you lose oestrogen you can lose a juicy, healthy, functional vagina.
+Other cells in the body respond to oestrogen too, but not nearly in the same way.

 Fungal infection

-It is possible your symptoms could be caused by some sort of skin infection, particularly yeast.
-There are times when yeast goes berserk and grows roots and causes all sorts of terrible traumas, so just make sure you discuss this option with your doctor, particularly if you have had yeast problems ongoing.
+It’s possible your symptoms are caused by a skin infection, particularly yeast.
+There are times when yeast goes berserk and causes all sorts of trauma, so make sure you discuss this with your doctor, particularly if you’ve had ongoing yeast problems.

 Dermatitis reaction

-It’s also possible you have become allergic or responsive to something in perhaps your laundry detergent.
-Replace everything that touches your vulva with hypoallergenic, including soaps.
-Don’t use any douches, perfumes, creams, or anything that has not been prescribed by your doctor.
+You may also have become allergic or reactive to something – perhaps your laundry detergent.
+Replace everything that touches your vulva with hypoallergenic versions, including soaps.
+Don’t use any douches, perfumes, creams or anything that hasn’t been prescribed by your doctor.

 Diet

-Also, don’t forget that sex or masturbating keeps the vaginal cells juicy!
-It’s the only way outside of oestrogen that is known to keep the vaginal tissue functioning well when oestrogen fails.
-This isn’t always possible, obviously, but it can definitely help once you are back to normal and not in pain.
+Don’t forget that sex or masturbating keeps the vaginal cells juicy – it’s the only thing besides oestrogen known to keep the tissue functioning well when oestrogen fails.
+That isn’t always possible, obviously, but it can definitely help once you’re back to normal and out of pain.

-There are also vaginal rejuvenation lasers that can stimulate the vaginal cells to regenerate, and that can work wonders on atrophic vaginal tissue.
+There are also vaginal rejuvenation lasers that stimulate the vaginal cells to regenerate, which can work wonders on atrophic tissue.

 Warmest regards,